varungu/Android/README.md

 * [ ] User can tap a tweet to **open a detailed tweet view**
 * [x] User can **select "reply" from detail view to respond to a tweet**
 * [x] Improve the user interface and theme the app to feel "twitter branded"
+* [x] User can "reply" to any tweet on their home timeline

 The following **bonus** features are implemented: